silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Closures
-**Description:** A *closure* is a function that remembers the environment where it was created, even if it runs outside of it.
-This allows keeping data private or creating custom functions.
+**Description:** A closure is a function that remembers and can access variables from its outer scope, including variables declared internally and the arguments of the outer function, even after that function has finished executing.
 **Example:**
 ```javascript
 // Basic Closure